learn-anything/podcasts/README.md

 - [MIT Artificial Intelligence](https://overcast.fm/itunes1434243584/artificial-intelligence) - Conversations at MIT and beyond about the nature of intelligence and AI.
 - [Ctrl-Walt-Delete](https://www.theverge.com/ctrl-walt-delete)
+- [The Diff: A Podcast from Facebook Open Source](https://overcast.fm/itunes1454407488/the-diff-a-podcast-from-facebook-open-source) - Showcases the program, the projects and the people that drives the team’s mission of building community through open source technology.

 ## Universe